seatgeek/react-infinite/README.md

 Tests are located in the `__tests__` directory<small><sup>2</sup></small>, and can be run with `npm test` after `npm install`.

 ## Developing
 React Infinite is built with Browserify and Gulp.
 To get started, install the development dependencies with `npm install`.
 If you do not already have Gulp, you might wish to install it globally with `npm install -g gulp`.
-Then run `gulp`, which builds both the production and development versions.
-To build just the former, run `gulp buildp`, and to build just the latter, run `gulp build`.
+Then run `gulp build -D`, which builds the development version.
+To build the production version, run `gulp build -P`, and to build the non-minified release version, run `gulp`.

+### Infinite Computers

+Extending React Infinite to support different specifications of `elementHeight`s is now much easier.
+To do so, write a class that extends and satisfies the `InfiniteComputer` interface of five methods (see `src/computers/infinite_computer.js`).
+You can consult `ConstantInfiniteComputer` and `ArrayInfiniteComputer` to see how constant and variable heights are handled respectively.

 ## Future Development